Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Related Work

-Alternatively, instead of pruning the connections of an already over-parametrized model, other approaches propose to act on the numerical representation of the weights.
+Alternatively, instead of pruning the connections of an already over-parametrised model, other approaches propose acting on the weights' numerical representation.
 Note that these solutions can be applied to the network either \emph{before} or \emph{after} the training phase.
-Han \emph{et al.} propose a three stage pipeline - \emph{pruning, trained quantization and Huffman coding} - that work together to reduce the storage requirement of neural networks by 35x to 49x without affecting their accuracy \cite{Han2015}.
+Han \emph{et al.} propose a three-stage pipeline - \emph{pruning, trained quantisation and Huffman coding} - that work together to reduce the storage requirement of neural networks by 35x to 49x without affecting their accuracy \cite{Han2015}.
 Hubara \emph{et al.} propose a method to train a Deep Network with binary weights and activation functions \cite{Hubara2016}.
-They are able to run the network 7x faster achieving \emph{nearly} state of the art accuracy on relatively small datasets like MNIST and CIFAR-10.
+They can run the network 7x faster, achieving \emph{nearly} state of the art accuracy on relatively small datasets like MNIST and CIFAR-10.
 However, with more challenging datasets, like ImageNet, this approach does not obtain significant accuracies.
-Another work that follows the same principles proposes to use a fixed point quantization for representing the weights~\cite{Lin2016}.
+Another work that follows the same principles proposes to use a fixed point quantisation for representing the weights~\cite{Lin2016}.
 The main drawback is that it can be applied only to an already trained model.
 Similarly, \cite{Courbariaux2015} propose to use binary weights and a custom forward and backward pass through which they reach nearly state of the art accuracies on relative simple datasets (e.g. MNIST, CIFAR-10).
-Summarizing, most of these quantization/sparsification solutions are orthogonal to the one proposed in this paper because they can be applied, at least in principle, to our method to further reduce the memory occupation of the model at hand.
+To summarising, most of these quantisation/sparsification solutions are orthogonal to the one proposed in this paper because they can be applied, at least in principle, to our method for further reducing the memory occupation of the model at hand.